partokarwat/partokarwat.com/content/post/developing-android-apps.md

 - RelativeLayout: Powerful layout with tons of possibilities.
 Layout elements relative to one another.
 - FrameLayout: Use if only 1 child view
 - GridLayout

-ScrollView can have only one child.
+- ScrollView: ScrollView can have only one child
+- ConstraintLayout

+## Logging

+The existing log levels are:

+- error
+- warn
+- info
+- debug
+- verbose

 ## ListView
 1. Create visible items + 1 invisible above and underneath